jpd002/Play-Compatibility/README.md

 IMPORTANT NOTE 2: when in doubt, just open any valid issue that already has a label added with the status (invalid or not verified issues aren't given any status label) and follow the example.
 Example of valid issue: https://github.com/jpd002/Play-Compatibility/issues/1212

 **state-playable** means that the game is fully playable.
-It's important to notice thay you _can't use_ external save files to progress beyond some parts where the emulator itself would have a gamebreaking issue (if you need a save to bypass an issue, the game isn't playable).
+It's important to notice that you _can't use_ external save files to progress beyond some parts where the emulator itself would have a gamebreaking issue (if you need a save to bypass an issue, the game isn't playable).
 For games where saving/loading is mandatory to keep your progress in some meaningful way, not being able to save also makes the game _not playable_.

 **state-ingame** means somewhat playable past title screens (including with graphics bugs, crashes, saving, loading and other major problems).